ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/1a_ContainerRegistry/instructions.md

 You now have a namespace to which you can push images.

 Congratulations!
-You have completed this lab.
+You have completed the second lab for the first module of this course.